Alt text 101 for Bluesky

 Why is alt text important?

-Alt text is important to people with visual impairments and other types of disabilities.
+Alt text is very important to people with visual impairments and other types of disabilities.
 Some of these people use screen reader software, aka text-to-speech software, that reads text out loud to them.
-Since these people can't see the image, the presence of alt text helps them understand what the picture is and gives them context about it.
+Since these people can't see the image, the presence of alt text helps them understand what the picture is and what its context is in relation to the content of the post.

-Other people with low vision may be able to read text but they may have difficulty making out details in images.
-In this case, they can read the alt text to get the context of the image.
+Other people with low vision may be able to see images but may have difficulty making out certain details.
+In this case, they can read or hear the alt text to get the context of the image.

 Alt text is also useful and important to people with certain cognitive disabilities.

-It's important that we include alt text for all* images on social media and elsewhere on the web.
+It's important that we include alt text for all images on social media.
+Alt text allows people with various disabilities to enjoy social media in a way that's equitable to the experience of people without disabilities; it allows them to not be excluded from this experience.
 Alt text, and accessibility in general, are our ethical responsibilities to people with disabilities.
 We should not consider alt text to be optional.
+We should regard alt text as required, and always include it if we are able to do so.*

 How should alt text be written?